B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 • How can we ensure that our calculations are plausible?
 Justify your answer.

-Continue this activity by creating other sets of related operations.
+Continue this activity by creating other sets of related operations, or having students create them.
 By developing and using their number sense, students learn to determine the position of the decimal point in the product.

 Activity 3: Walking for Terry Fox